graysam/bootbox-mcu-fw/docs/wiki/Firmware.md

 - Watch heap usage via `/api/state.sys.free_heap`; enabling lots of DSP controls increases JSON document sizes—bump `StaticJsonDocument` capacities accordingly.
 - For new status LED patterns, edit the `StatusCode` enum + `applyStatusPattern()` helper so they remain centralized.
 - `/api/state.sys` exposes `idf_target`, PSRAM totals, and filesystem usage to confirm whether an ESP32 or ESP32-S3 image is running.

+## Not implemented / limitations
+- S3 onboard WS2812 RGB LED (GPIO48) is not driven by StatusLed; wire an external LED or add WS2812 support if needed.
+- ADAU reset pin is disabled by default (`PIN_ADAU_RESET = -1`); self-boot pulses require wiring and enabling the pin.
+- Track position telemetry from AVRCP is not surfaced in WebSocket/API.